Horned cattle are a major management problem on farm, causing significant risks for both handlers and other stock.

 For routine prevention of horn development the golden rule is the earlier the better.
 Smaller calves have smaller horn buds, which are easier to remove and much less likely to grow back.
 Small calves are also easier and safer to handle.

 It is important to remember that, in contrast to castration where the requirement is that calves over two months of age need an anaesthetic, whatever age you disbud a calf at, it is illegal to disbud without an anaesthetic, unless you are using a chemical disbudder.

 This is caustic soda which destroys the horn bud cells.
 This is a non-specific caustic agent so if the product gets anywhere else it can cause significant irritation and tissue damage - this can occur through slapdash application but also if the calves are exposed to rain after application.
-As such, although it's not banned, the code of welfare strongly recommends against the use of chemical disbudding.
+The code of welfare strongly recommends against using caustic paste to disbud calves.
 If you do use such agents, their use is illegal in calves greater than 1 week of age

-Instruments are available for dehorning cattle with moderate to large sized buds - including scoop dehorners.
+Instruments are available for dehorning cattle with moderate to large sized buds - including scoop dehorners which cut the horn buds.
 These will disbud cattle quickly and efficiently, but cause significantly more pain and distress than disbudding with a hot iron, so their use should be avoided.

 Ideally, all cattle in the UK should be disbudded using a hot iron to burn the horn bud producing tissue.